braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 ### 4.1 Structural Design

 -  Structure: The software will be structured so that all the features necessary to inform the user about nutrition is on the one page.
 -  Information Grouping: You will have the search bar in the top left.
 The range and filter features that display you a new list will be on the right side of the page.
 The features that produce your graphs and charts will have buttons on the bottom of the page.
-These buttons will be above a table that show the foods you've added to potentially breakdown their nutrients, or compare them against each other.
+These buttons will be above a table that shows the currently added foods you potentially want to have broken down into their nutrients, or compare them against each other.
 Beside the selected food will be a horizontal list of nutrients that it contains.
-You will be able to toggle the nutrients you wish to see in the right side of the page.
+You will be able to toggle the nutrients you wish to see via the fields drop-down menu.
--  Navigation: To search for a food, the user types the name of the food into the search bar.
-They will click the Add button to display it in the table.
-To see the nutritional breakdown of the food, the user selects a food from the bottom table, and clicks the breakdown button.
+-  Navigation: To search for a food, the user types the name of the food into the search bar and presses Enter or clicks the search button.
+From the produced list they will click the Add button to display the food item in the table.
+To see the nutritional breakdown of the food, the user selects a food item from the bottom table, and clicks the breakdown button.
 A new frame will appear with both graphs inside.
 To use the nutrition range feature, the user selects the desired nutrient from the right hand menu.
 They input min and/or max values using the boxes besides the nutrient, then the user clicks the search button.
 Results are then output to the search space.
-To use the nutrition level feature, the user selects a nutrient on the right-hand-side and selects the level drop down menu.
-They choose low, mid, or high, and then click the search button.
+To use the nutrition level feature, the user selects a nutrient on the right-hand-side and selects the nutrition-level drop-down menu.
+They choose low, mid, or high, (which disables the min/max feature) and then click the search button.
 Results are then output to the search space.
-To use the food wars feature, the user selects five food items or less, using the tick boxes in the bottom table.
-They click on the Food Wars button.
+To use the food wars feature, the user selects between two and five food items, using the tick boxes in the bottom table.
+They then click on the Food Wars button.
 A new window is generated, listing the five items and a drop-down selection.
 The user selects a nutrient in the drop-down.
 The user then clicks Produce Graph.
 A bar graph is generated and presented in the bottom of the window.

 -  Design Choices: These design choices were made to keep the GUI compact and to allow users to have quick access to all the features they need, while still allowing them to have a good overview of the database.